michaelborck-books/ai-as-a-teaching-partner/booklet/appendix-b-workshop-guide.md

 **Tips for better results:**
 - Be specific about context (location, industry, student level)
 - Define what success looks like (length, format, criteria)
-- Test and refine—if the output isn't quite right, adjust your prompt and try again
+- Test and refine,if the output isn't quite right, adjust your prompt and try again

 **Need help?**
 Contact: [Your email]